harasees-singh/Data-Analysis-Project/README.md

 ### To run the application on your local machine do the following :
 Please note that you will need node.js installed on your machine to run this project.

-1. open the terminal in "Data Analysis Project" folder.
+1. open the terminal in `Data Analysis Project` folder.
 2. type `cd automobile_industry_analysis` in the terminal and press enter.
 3. type `npm i` in the terminal and press enter.
 Wait for the packages to download and install.
 4. finally enter `npm start` in the ternminal to run the app on port 3000.